 - Spells (uses 1MP to cast)

-When the group has a crazy huge idea that seems like it shouldn’t work, there is a mechanic set up for them to all agree as a group to sacrifice some HP or MP to make that idea happen.
+When the group has a huge idea that seems like it shouldn’t work, there is a mechanic set up for them to all agree as a team to each sacrifice some HP or MP to make that idea happen.
 This is an awesome method for fostering teamwork and discussing cost/reward consequences as a group, plus… it can get fun to break the game a little.

-What did my kid think?
+What did my kid think about Milky Monsters?

 My son had a lot of fun!
 He needed some help with inventory tracking and understanding health, but with that little bit of help, he really enjoyed rolling dice, and playing out the story together.
 It was also really good practice for counting and simple addition/subtraction (i.e. reduce health by 1), so it was much more engaging than our normal math-time.

-Milky Monsters is an easy system to pick up with enough mechanics to keep kids thinking and interested… but not enough to make it too complicated.
+Milky Monsters is an easy tabletop RPG system to pick up with enough mechanics to keep kids thinking and interested… but not enough to make it too complicated.
 Character sheets were easy to use, inventory creation was a lot of fun, and the tips at the end of the game description are a good read for running TTRPGs with kids in general.
 I had a fun time playing, and hope it is a good fit for you as well!

-Where to find and purchase a copy:
+Where to find Milky Monsters:

 Jentey’s website can be found here: https://guillaumejentey.wixsite.com/rpg-and-art, and a copy of Milky Monsters can be found on itch.io

-Please let me know in the comments if you have any questions, tried the game because of this post, or have played this game before!
+Please let me know in the comments if you have any questions, tried Milky Monsters because of this post, or have played Milky Monsters before!